Liudd-BJUT/WT-planetary-gearbox-dataset/README.md

 health state recognition: Methods, applications, and dataset publication, Measurement Science and Technology, DOI 10.1088/1361-6501/acf390,

-which is respected to facilitate the investigations on the challenges mentioned in Section 5.
+which is expected to facilitate the investigations on the challenges mentioned in Section 5.

 Detailed descriptions on this dataset can be found in Section 6.2 of the paper.